celeeib1/phamacy-orders/README.md

 Pharmacy app which is built with React using Sharepoint as a backend.

-The personnel using the app can add products with prices and query orders.
+The personnel using the app can add products with prices and create orders.